-1540s, perhaps an alteration of drysning "a falling of dew" (c.
-1400), from Old English -drysnian, related to dreosan "to fall," from PIE root *dhreu- (see drip (v.)).
-Or perhaps a frequentative of Middle English dresen "to fall," from Old English dreosan.
+1540s, transitive, "shed in small drops;" 1560s, intransitive, "fall in very fine particles, as water from the clouds," of uncertain origin.
+Perhaps it is an alteration of drysning "a falling of dew" (c.
+1400), from Old English -drysnian, which is related to dreosan "to fall" (see dreary).
+Or perhaps it is a frequentative of Middle English dresen "to fall," from Old English dreosan.
 Related: Drizzled; drizzling.
-As a noun, from 1550s.

 As a noun, "a light rain, mist," from 1550s.